ComfortDelGro Bus, the provider of our ISB services, has been operating buses on Sentosa since October 2019, and there are some new buses in town.

 Looking at the rear, there’s also a strange grille on the rear left corner, which isn’t present on the right.
 And instead of a rear EDS, there’s an LTA-compliant “Children Crossing” sign, which looks very out of place on a Sentosa bus (it’s meant for school buses).
 Overall, I guess the rear isn’t this bus’ best angle.

-The interior is currently clean and no Sentosa-specific information has been stuck up in PC9429H yet, allowing the classy interior to shine.
+The interior is currently clean and no Sentosa-specific information has been stuck up in the buses yet, allowing the classy interior to shine.
 The SC B8RLE has a very premium feel, thanks to the wood panelling on the floor and canvas-like material on the sides that is reminiscent of the room walls in upscale hotels – like the W Hotel, where the below photo was taken.

 I don’t think this design was specifically for Sentosa, however, as other new SC Auto buses – including Tong Tar’s SC Neustar coach – use the same panelling and walls.